norcino/TestingSupportPackages/AnonymousData/Readme.md

 ### String
 Generate a string of 15 characters
 ````
-// Possible results: Any string of a lenght of 15 characters
+// Possible results: Any string of a length of 15 characters
 var aString = Any.String();

-// Possible results: Any string with a lenght of 15 UTF-16 characters
+// Possible results: Any string with a length of 15 UTF-16 characters
 var aUTFString = Any.String(charSet: CharSet.UTF16);
 ````
-Generate a string with the given lenght
+Generate a string with the given length
 ````
-// Possible results: Any string of a lenght of 6 characters
+// Possible results: Any string of a length of 6 characters
 var aString = Any.String(6);
 ````
-Generate a string with the given lenght and prefix
+Generate a string with the given length and prefix
 ````
-// Possible results: Any string of a lenght of 10 characters starting with "Name_"
+// Possible results: Any string of a length of 10 characters starting with "Name_"
 var aString = Any.String("Name_", 10);
 ````
 Strings can be generated using one the following __CharSet__: